aws-powertools/powertools-lambda-java/examples/README.md

-## aws-lambda-powertools-examples
+# Lambda Powertools for Java Examples

 This directory holds example projects demoing different components of the Powertools for AWS Lambda (Java).
 Each example can be copied from its subdirectory and used independently of the rest of this repository.

+## The Examples

+* [powertools-examples-core](powertools-examples-core) - Demonstrates the core logging, tracing, and metrics modules
+* [powertools-examples-idempotency](powertools-examples-idempotency) - An idempotent HTTP API
+* [powertools-examples-parameters](powertools-examples-parameters) - Uses the parameters module to provide runtime parameters to a function
+* [powertools-examples-serialization](powertools-examples-serialization) - Uses the serialization module to serialize and deserialize API Gateway & SQS payloads
+* [powertools-examples-sqs](powertools-examples-sqs) - Processes SQS batch requests
+* [powertools-examples-validation](powertools-examples-validation) - Uses the validation module to validate user requests received via API Gateway

-### Working with AWS Serverless Application Model (SAM) Examples
+## Working with AWS Serverless Application Model (SAM) Examples
 Many of the examples use [AWS Serverless Application Model](https://aws.amazon.com/serverless/sam/) (SAM).
 To get started with them, you can use the SAM Command Line Interface (SAM CLI) to build it and deploy an example to AWS.

 To use the SAM CLI, you need the following tools.